ExcelFunctions.net Logo

 Related Functions:

-Basic Description
+Function Description

-The Excel COUPDAYS function calculates the number of days in a coupon period that contains the settlement date.
+The Excel Coupdays function calculates the number of days in a coupon period that contains the settlement date.

-The syntax of the function is :
+The syntax of the function is:

 COUPDAYS( settlement, maturity, frequency, [basis] )